Can I bring my helmet? What Visa do I need? Am I fit enough?

 Riding Gear – proper protective riding gear (jacket, shoes, gloves) are essential for riders and co-riders.

-Small backpack – to carry a packed lunch, water, rain-gear and camera etc.
+Small backpack – to carry water, rain-gear and camera etc.

 Luggage – baggage allowance on our tours is strictly limited to 25 Kg.

-Waterproof gear – this is essential as we won’t allow rain to ruin our travel plans.
+Waterproof gear – this is essential (specially for Himalayan tours) as we won’t allow rain to ruin our travel plans.

 Sleeping Bags – these are not mandatory; At a few locations on the Himalayan tours you’ll be sleeping in tent camps.
 But these are very well setup camps; almost like “Glamping” where all bedding is provided.
 We do provide sleeping bags in case someone needs to be extra warm.
 However, if you’re finicky about sleeping in a “used” sleeping bag, bring your own or bring a liner.